-- Exercise often to make yourself feel better.
-Physical activity seems to cause a chemical reaction in the body that can improve your mood.
-Exercising 4 to 6 times a week for at least 30 minutes each time is a good goal.
-But even less activity can be helpful.
+- Exercise regularly.
+It makes your body feel better.
+Exercise causes a chemical reaction in the body that can boost your mood.
+Your goal should be exercising 4 to 6 times a week for at least 30 minutes each time.

 - Take your medicine and/or go to counseling as often as your doctor recommends.
-Your medicine won’t work if you only take it once in a while.
+Your medicine won’t work if you only take it occasionally.

-- Set small goals for yourself, because you may have less energy.
+- Set small goals for yourself if you have low energy.